kmarsh/imglite/README.md

 # imglite

-A SQLite-based muti-image storage specification and associated utilities.
+A SQLite-based multi-image storage specification and associated utilities.